mrmhodak/buildtest/index.rst

 Motivation
 -----------

+A typical HPC facility supports hundreds of applications that is supported by the HPC team.
+Building these software is a challnege and then figuring out how this software stack behaves due to system changes (OS release, kernel path, glibc, etc...).

-An HPC environment has hundreds of application that running constantly, the HPC engineers would build these apps and put them on production system.
-Some of the application have vendor provided scripts such as **make test** or **ctest** that can test the software after **make** step.
-Unfortunately, these methods perform tests in the build directory and does not perform a **Post Install Test**.
-Changing the vendor test script to the install paths can be tedious and this would have to be done manually.
+Application Testing is difficult, COTS and open-source project typically provide test scripts such as **make test** or **ctest** that can test the software after building (**make**) step.
+Unfortunately, these methods perform tests prior to installation so the ability to test software in production is not possible.
+One could try to change the the vendor test script to the install path but this requires significant change into a complex makefile

-Writing test scripts manually can be tedious, also there is no sharing of code and most likely they are not compatible to work at other HPC sites.
+Writing test scripts manually can be tedious, also there is no sharing of tests and most likely they are not compatible to work with other HPC sites because of different software stack and hardcoded paths specific to the site.
 Easybuild takes a step at improving application build process by automating the entire software workflow that can be built on any HPC site .